swiftlang/swift-evolution/proposals/nnnn-regex-literals.md

 But `let r = /^/` will be parsed as a regex.

+A regex literal may not begin with space, tab or `)`.
+Though the latter is already invalid regex syntax.
 In many cases, we have sufficient context to know that an opening `/` must be a regex literal.
 In these cases, an error will be emitted if either a closing `/` is not found or an invalid starting character is present.
 However, within parentheses, tuples, and argument lists, there is an ambiguity with unapplied infix operators.
 In these cases, a regex literal will only be parsed if a closing `/` is present, and the starting character is valid.

 A regex literal may be used with a prefix operator, e.g `let r = ^^/x/` is parsed as `let r = ^^(/x/)`.
-In this case, when encountering operator characters containing `/`, the characters up to the first `/` are split into a prefix operator, and regex literal parsing continues as normal.
+In this case, when encountering operator characters containing `/` in an expression position, the characters up to the first `/` are split into a prefix operator, and regex literal parsing continues as normal.

 ## Source Compatibility

 As explored above, two source breaking changes are needed for `/.../` syntax:

 - Deprecation of prefix operators containing the `/` character.
-- Parsing an unapplied infix operator containing `/` as the start of a regex literal if a closing `/` is found.
-For example, `fn(/, /)`, `fn(/^, /)`, and `fn(/^/)` all become regex literals rather than unapplied operator arguments.
+- Parsing an unapplied infix operator containing `/` as the start of a regex literal if a closing `/` is found, and the starting character is valid.

 As such, both these changes and the `/.../` syntax will be introduced in Swift 6 mode.
 However, projects will be able to adopt the syntax earlier by passing the compiler flag `-enable-bare-regex-syntax`.
 Note this does not affect the extended delimiter syntax `#/.../#`, which will be usable immediately.